larrybotha/everything/software-development/languages/golang/+ golang.md

 ---
 aliases:
-	- Python
+	- Golang
 ---

-Notes on the Python language
+Notes on the Golang programming language

 ```dataview
 LIST